Chasing 99%: MNIST without CNN

 image

-However there is unusually high confusion between 9 and 4 compared to previous models.
-These suggests the model successfully approximated the function for all other digits, except the 4 and 9.
-CNN would be help here.
+However, there is unusually high confusion between 9 and 4 compared to previous models.
+This suggests the model successfully approximated the function for all other digits, except 4 and 9.
+A CNN would help here.

-The increase in accuracy may be due to it captured more detailed features and relation from that 784 pixels, to make a decision, but its not purely that actually.
-Also its slight overfitting if not more.
-Because as you increase the number of neurons, you give more space for model to just memorize the data.
-But the testing accuracy increased ANYWAY.
-This is likely the example of Benign Overfitting.
+The increase in accuracy may be due to capturing more detailed features and relationships from the 784 pixels to make a decision, but it’s not purely that.
+It is also a slight overfitting.
+Because as you increase the number of neurons, you give more space for the model to just memorize the data.
+But the testing accuracy increased anyway.
+This is likely an example of Benign Overfitting.
+(Though i doubt it in our case as its just a simple problem - MNIST, and not an complex network/problem or LLM)

-Actually I never read about this before this experiments.
-I just increased the number of neurons to see the results out of my curiosity and found it unusual that the test error to training error actualy decreased instead of overfitting and then went on to do some research on the topic.
-But as it came to be : its already published :( sad life.
+Actually, I had never read about this before these experiments.
+I just increased the number of neurons out of curiosity and found it unusual that the test error actually decreased instead of showing signs of overfitting, and then went on to do some research on the topic.
+But as it turned out, it is already published :( sad life.

 This actually is a highly active and “hot” field in deep learning theory, as it provides the theoretical backbone for why modern overparameterized models; like LLMs; work so well.
 This behavior is the exact setup that gave birth to the Modern Deep Learning Theory.